RussellHankins/websocket-chat-server/README.md

    client logs in a few seconds later using javascript, the login command will find his credentials.

+Q. Is the file io finished?
+A. No. read_directory, read_file, write_file,erase_file are not finished.

 websocket Port ServerPassword
 	starts the websocket server listening to Port.
 	ServerPassword is the password to edit users/chatrooms.